-4.5.3 Displaying the Current Value of a Variable
+2.2.5 Displaying the Current Value of a Variable

-You can display the current value of a variable or expression as described in Table 4-1.
+You can display the current value of a variable or expression using several methods described in Table 2-1 as well as by entering commands in the command interface.

 The following sections describe these methods.